MicrosoftDocs/sdk-api/sdk-api-src/content/winternl/ns-winternl-teb.md

 The definition of this structure may change from one version of Windows to the next.
 Do not assume a maximum size for this structure.
 To see the members of this structure, refer to winternal.h.

 You should not directly access this structure.
-To access the values of the <b>TlsSlots</b> and <b>TlsExpansionSlots</b>  members, call <a href="/windows/desktop/api/processthreadsapi/nf-processthreadsapi-tlsgetvalue">TlsGetValue</a>.
-To access the value of the <b>ReservedForOle</b> member, call <a href="/windows/desktop/api/combaseapi/nf-combaseapi-cogetcontexttoken">CoGetContextToken</a>.
+To access the values of the <b>TlsSlots</b> and <b>TlsExpansionSlots</b> fields, call <a href="/windows/desktop/api/processthreadsapi/nf-processthreadsapi-tlsgetvalue">TlsGetValue</a>.
+To access the value of the <b>ReservedForOle</b> field, call <a href="/windows/desktop/api/combaseapi/nf-combaseapi-cogetcontexttoken">CoGetContextToken</a>.

 In the following versions of Windows, the offset of the 32-bit TEB address within the 64-bit TEB is 0.
 This can be used to directly access the 32-bit TEB of a WOW64 thread.
 This might change in later versions of Windows.